 Method 3: Try Older Versions

 Your browser is giving this error because it is updated to the latest standards and designed to deny any outdated protocols or certificates.
 So, using an older version of the browser might work for you.
+Keep in mind that having multiple versions might show you “ERR_SSL_VERSION_INTERFERENCE” error so you have to follow the steps carefully.

 Using an older version of Google Chrome will also work for you if you couldn’t follow the method 1 because of the latest Google Chrome updates (because the latest version doesn’t have the settings available).
 You can download an older version of Google Chrome, probably v40, to change the settings mentioned in the method 1.